 At the end of the screening, only a small portion of those who showed interest in donating eggs will be eligible to donate.
 Although rates may differ from one clinic to the other, this is partly due to the stringent egg donor screening process.

-At times, just 10% of women who complete an initial screening enter the second stage, and only 10% of those women make it to the egg donation process itself.
+At times, just 10% of women who complete an initial screening enter the second stage, and only 10% make it to the egg donation process.

 A lot of candidates are disqualified between the application process and the second stage.